FACTBOX-Details of use of AstraZeneca, J&J COVID vaccines | Health

 FINLAND Is using only for people aged 65 and over.

-GEORGIA Is using only in medical centres Russian news agency TASS reported on March 19.
+GEORGIA Is using only in medical centers Russian news agency TASS reported on March 19.

 GERMANY Restricts use to those aged over 60.
-Recommended on April 1 that people under 60 who have had a first dose of AstraZeneca should receive a different second shot.
+Recommended on April 1 that people under 60 who have had the first dose of AstraZeneca should receive a different second shot.

 INDONESIA Is using the vaccine but has warned against giving it to people with a low blood platelet count.

-IRELAND Said on April 12 it was restricting use of the vaccine to those over 60.
+IRELAND Said on April 12 it was restricting the use of the vaccine to those over 60.

 ITALY Recommends use only for people over 60.